 I am not known as a “kid person,” but my niece is changing things.
 I slowly like the “little” humans more and more sympathetic to parents and caregivers.

-Like most of us, she tries to avoid consequences for activities she knows she shouldn’t, but yet wants to participate.
-To make sure there are no witnesses, she will instruct you to “go” to send you out of the room before trying to do what she shouldn’t.
+Like most of us, she tries to avoid consequences for activities she knows she shouldn’t, but yet wants to participate in doing.
+To ensure no witnesses, she will instruct you to “go” to send you out of the room before trying to do what she shouldn’t.
 We are on to her little game!

 I forgot, living with a toddler entails you watch the same shows or movies over and over.
 Although we do this as adults too, I like to think we vary the selection more.
 Mackenzie’s favorite film, for the time being, is Megamind.

 Surprisingly, she does enjoy train videos, often while sitting on my lap.
 One day she was playing on my phone and started one and then wanted to watch more.
-When a train appears on the screen, Mackenzie starts dancing and yelling ding, ding, or “Ta” for Thomas.
+Mackenzie starts dancing and yelling ding, ding, or “Ta” for Thomas when a train appears on the screen.
 Often she wants to use my phones to watch trains or ask for them to play those videos on the TV.

 I love dabbling in psychology, and watching her cognitive development is fun.
 Every week there is a skill set she masters, and her vocabulary grows.
-Her latest development is pointing, identifying, and saying the names of people and things to the best of her abilities; right now, I am “Ka.”
+The latest stage of her development is pointing, identifying, and saying the names of people and things to the best of her abilities; right now, I am “Ka.”

 When Facetimeing, she takes the person on the other end on an adventure.
 The downside is you only see from her eyes up, and her camera work is very shaky.
 She will show them parts of her world that she finds important.

 I never thought that an almost-two-year-old would teach me something new about my iPhone, but she did with the emoji thing.
-I also learned that I could have a smaller keyboard on my iPad, and I learned how to get the old keyboard back, I think.
+I also learned that I could have a smaller keyboard on my iPad, and I think I learned how to get the old keyboard back.

 Big And Fluffy – Abby